-- 85. The following three outputs will contribute to the achievement of CSP outcome 4: - Output 12: The Government and partners (tier 3) have strengthened capacity to elaborate policies and strategies, analyse needs and design and manage gender-transformative food and nutrition programmes. - > Output 13: National and subnational institutions and partners (tier 3) have strengthened capacity to design and manage programmes and systems for food and nutrition, social protection and disaster risk management. - Output 14: The Government and partners (tier 3) have strengthened capacity to enhance disaster risk management, including early warning systems, emergency preparedness and response and climate adaptation.
+- 85. The following three outputs will contribute to the achievement of CSP outcome 4: - Output 12: The Government and partners (tier 3) have strengthened capacity to elaborate policies and strategies, analyse needs and design and manage gender-transformative food and nutrition programmes. - > Output 13: National and subnational institutions and partners (tier 3) have strengthened capacities to design and manage social protection programmes and systems to support human capital development and communities' resilience to shocks. - Output 14: The Government and partners (tier 3) have strengthened capacity to enhance disaster risk management, including early warning systems, emergency preparedness and response and climate adaptation.